cloudfoundry/cc-api-v3-style-guide/README.md

 |Status Code|Description
 |---|---|---|
 |500 Internal Server Error|This status **MUST** be returned when an unexpected error occurs.
-|502 Bad Gateway|This status **should** be returned when an upstream service failure causes a request to fail.
+|502 Bad Gateway|This status **MUST** be returned when an upstream service failure causes a request to fail.
 Example: Being unable to reach requested service broker.

 ## Relationships